HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Rule Sets

 Rule sets provide the ability to define rules and apply them ("mix in") to a compatible target.
 The rules are copied from the rule set at compile time.
 Profiles, extensions, and instances can have one or more rule sets applied to them.
 The same rule set can be used in multiple places.
+Rule sets can only be mixed into profiles and extensions.

 Rule sets are defined by using the keyword `RuleSet`: